This blog post includes affiliate links. At no additional cost to you, I may make a small commission if you make a purchase.

 In my Beginners Guide to Winter Hiking I breakdown an exact outfit I wear on trail in the winter.
 In addition to what I wear on trail, I pack extra layers just in case!
 Here are the winter hiking essentials that you can find in my pack when it comes to additional layers!

 While I’m usually not too worried about rain in the winter in Colorado or other mountain areas, I like to pack a rain jacket as an added wind layer and for warmth.
 A rain jacket helps with deflecting the wind off of you rather than absorbing it.
 My trail rain jacket is the Trail Model Rain Jacket from L.L.
 Bean.
 I layer it one of two ways: over my puffer jacket or under my puffer jacket.
 When I wear it over my puffer it acts as a wind deterrent and when layered under my puffer jacket it helps traps body heat keeping me nice and warm.

-I usually don’t wear snow pants right from the start unless I know the trail is going to require trekking through deep snow!
-Here are some of my favorite snow pants for winter hiking:
+I usually don’t wear snow pants right from the start unless I know the trail is going to require trekking through deep snow, my gaiters are usually enough.
+But when the occasion permits, here are some of my favorite snow pants for winter hiking: